campfireunion/docs/docs/1.0/flipside/how-tos/characters/how-to-use-ready-player-me-avatars-in-flipside.md

-# How to use Ready Player Me avatars in Flipside Studio
+# How to use Ready Player Me avatars in Flipside

-Flipside Studio lets you create and use [Ready Player Me](https://readyplayer.me/) avatars in your shows.
+Flipside lets you create and use [Ready Player Me](https://readyplayer.me/) avatars in your shows.

 ## Creating a new avatar